donpepe0/linuxlessons/_pages/command-line/en/less-command.md

 ## Lesson Content

-If you are viewing text files larger than a simple output, less is more.
-(There is actually a command called more that does something similar, so this is ironic.)
+If you are viewing text files larger than a simple output, `less` is more.
+(There is actually a command called `more` that does something similar, so this is ironic.)
 The text is displayed in a paged manner, so you can navigate through a text file page by page.

-Go ahead and look at the contents of a file with less.
-Once you’re in the less command, you can actually use other keyboard commands to navigate in the file.
+Go ahead and look at the contents of a file with `less`.
+Once you’re in the `less` command, you can actually use other keyboard commands to navigate in the file.

 `$ less /home/pete/Documents/text1`